aws-samples/mask-rcnn-tensorflow/CODEBASE.md

 ## Using CPU core binding to increase the CPU utilization

 There are 64 CPU cores for P3.16xl and 96 CPU cores for P3dn.24xl.
-When we train with Horovod we have 1 process for each of the GPU, if we don't schedule some processes may race for the same CPU cores.
+When we train with Horovod we have 1 process for each of the GPU.
+However, some processes may race for the same CPU cores if we don't schedule well.

 Our binding script ([P3](https://github.com/aws-samples/mask-rcnn-tensorflow/blob/master/infra/docker/ompi_bind_p3_16.sh), [P3dn](https://github.com/aws-samples/mask-rcnn-tensorflow/blob/master/infra/docker/ompi_bind_p3dn.sh)) will evenly distribute the cores among all processes which increase the CPU utilization

 # TODO

 ## Tensorpack changes since fork we may want to port

+- Fully determinism
 - Port TensorSpec changes, replacing tf.placeholder
 - Change to L1 loss? - https://github.com/tensorpack/tensorpack/commit/d263818b8fe8d8e096c4826dc5f2432901c5a894#diff-75814de28422d125213d581d1a36d92a